cncf/ambassadors/README.md

 #### How often are ambassador applications reviewed?

 We review hundreds of applications each month, but can only accept a few new CNCF Ambassadors from the pool of highly-qualified individuals.
 We are currently prioritizing Ambassadors who organize Meetups around CNCF technologies in regions not already represented.

+#### Do I need to re-apply?

+No, once you formally apply you are part of the pool of applicants that get reviewed on a monthly basis.